Transformative-AI/james/FinalProject/README.md

 This FINAL PROJECT DIRECTORY will be updated as elements of my ULTIMATE MODEL are refined and integrated.

+This Final Project Directory is split into two folders.
+  1. FinalDocumentation -- Contains Various Notebooks detail methods for refining my Models
+  2. FinalDeployable -- Contains (pkl,h5,pth,keras,etc.) files that store trained models, weights, and scalars used in the HuggingFace Deployment.

 My first commit for each of the following models are trained.
 Subsequent commits are cleaned for legibility and integration into the final pipeline and ensemble prediction/binary recommendation model.
 *THE ONLY GUARANTEED FINISH AND DEPLOYED MODEL BY THE 12/2 11:59pm due date is *Model 2*.
 Models 1 will not be deployed in the ULTIMATE MODEL.